Club EQ Challenge 3 inch blocks

 12 QST printing with Inklingo

 Inklingo quilters cut along a perfect, precise line—several layers at a time with a rotary cutter—instead of turning a crank.
-Inklingo quilters can use scissors instead if they want it to be portable.
+Inklingo quilters can use scissors instead if they prefer a more portable option.

 You don’t need EQ to use Inklingo, but it is fun to design in EQ with Inklingo shapes!